ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 ### Responsive design with `<amp-sidebar>`

-For viewports that may be too narrow to display the menu items in one row, we recommend placing the menu inside an [amp-sidebar](https://amp.dev/documentation/components/amp-sidebar/) instead and responsively switch between the two components via media query.
+For viewports that may be too narrow to display the menu items in one row, we recommend using an [amp-sidebar](https://amp.dev/documentation/components/amp-sidebar/) instead and responsively switch between the two components via media query.

 The following sample demonstrates how to hide the mega menu when viewport width is less than `960px` and instead show a button to open the sidebar.